google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets/index.markdown

 You can also evaluate a portion of a snippet in the DevTools Console.

 1. Highlight the portion of code which you wish to run.
+Only this code is evaluated.
 1. Right-click anywhere in the editor and select **Evaluate in Console**.
    Or, use the keyboard shortcut `Control` + `Shift` + `E` for Windows, or `Command` + `Shift` + `E` for Mac.

-In the video below, a portion of a snippet is highlighted, and then that portion is evaluated by right-clicking on the editor and selecting **Evaluate in Console**.
-You can see in the Console that only the statements that were highlighted are evaluated.
-The statements that were not highlighted are not evaluted.

 {% animation /web/tools/chrome-devtools/debug/animations/evaluate-in-console.mp4 %}